 Cons: If you are not comfortable providing net worth and asset information, then you will find it difficult to find the right advisor using this search engine.

-5 Search Engines To Use To Find The Right Financial Advisor
+5 Best Search Engines To Find a Financial Advisor

 These five financial advisor search engines allow you to narrow down your search so you can find the person who is just right for you.
 You can search by geographic area, how the financial advisor is compensated, and by areas of specialty.